Cheannel/printf/README.md

-This is a group project
+This is a group project on printf by Lughas Immaculata Chiamaka
+and Ugosylva Ugochukwu.